-From the SmartDesign menu, choose Add Port.
+1. From the SmartDesign menu, choose Add Port.
 The Add Port dialog box appears (as shown in the following figure).

-Figure 4-12.
+Figure 4-16.
 Add New Port Dialog Box

-- 2. Specify the name of the port you want to add.
-You can specify a bus port by indicating the bus width directly into the name using brackets [], such as mybus[3:0]. - 3.
-Select the direction of the port.
+- Specify the name of the port you want to add.
+You can specify a bus port by indicating the bus width directly into the name using brackets [], such as mybus[3:0]. - Select the direction of the port.
+3. - If the port name contains illegal characters or violates HDL naming rules, an error message will be displayed in the dialog, and a new port will not be created.